John Duttine: Personal life

-Duttine has a son from a former partner (now deceased) in Tarleton, West Lancashire.
+Duttine has a son by a former partner (now deceased) in Tarleton, West Lancashire.
 In 1998 he married actress Mel Martin, with whom he lived in Cornwall until 2011.
 The two have appeared on screen together in Talking to Strange Men, Casualty and EastEnders.
 Though Mel Martin appeared in Heartbeat when John Duttine played Sergeant Miller, they never appeared in scenes together.
 His nephew is fellow actor Joe Duttine, who currently plays Tim Metcalfe in ITV soap opera Coronation Street.
 Joe's father, Geoffrey, is John's brother.